Herbs (band): History

 In 1989, the band was assisted by Eagles member Joe Walsh, who produced, played slide guitar and sang on the band's Homegrown album, which featured a cover of "Walk Away Renee", originally recorded by The Left Banke.
 Walsh announced he had joined Herbs, but the union lasted less than a year.
 Walsh gives credit to the members taking him to 'the ruins at Hawke's Bay', where he had 'a moment of clarity' – for inspiring him to pursue sobriety.

 They also provided two songs to the 1990 film, The Shrimp on the Barbie: A cover of the Peggy Lee song "Mañana (Is Good Enough for Me)" and "Listen".
+"Homegrown" from their 1990 album of the same name is featured on the soundtrack of Once Were Warriors.

 Herbs are considered pioneers of the Pacific reggae sound, having paved the way for contemporary New Zealand reggae groups such as Fat Freddy's Drop, Katchafire, The Black Seeds, and Trinity Roots.

-Although their last album of new material was released in 1990, Herbs still perform in New Zealand and Australia, with guitarist Dilworth Karaka the last remaining member of the original line-up that released Whats' Be Happen? in 1981.
-Of the 2013 line-up, Karaka, keyboardist Tama Lundon (joined 1983) and percussionist Thom Nepia (joined 1985) remain from the band's late 1980s commercial peak.
+Although their last album of new material was released in 1990, Herbs still perform in New Zealand and Australia, with guitarist Dilworth Karaka the last remaining member of the original line-up that released What's Be Happen? in 1981.

-"Homegrown" is featured on the soundtrack of Once Were Warriors.

-Tama Renata died in November 2018.
+Percussionist Thomas Nepia died in February 2018, following a battle with pancreatic cancer.
+Guitarist Tama Renata died in November that same year.
+Keyboardist Tama Lundon, who had played in the group since 1983, died in August 2025.
+And Dilworth Karaka, the primary founding member who remained with the band since its inception, died on 7 March 2026 aged 75.